shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

         - composer install --no-interaction --optimize-autoloader --no-suggest
         - composer install -d vendor/shopware/recovery --no-interaction --optimize-autoloader --no-suggest

-    # This tells the GitLab Runner to upload (`policy: push`) the `vendor` directory, which was contains all composer
+    # This tells the GitLab Runner to upload (`policy: push`) the `vendor` directory, which contains all Composer
-    # dependencies to GitLab after the job has finished, so that it can be re-used in other jobs.
+    # dependencies to GitLab after the job has finished so that it can be re-used in other jobs.
     cache:
         key: ${CI_COMMIT_REF_SLUG}
         paths: